 Main walls

 Repair category 2

-Notes There are areas of defective roughcast and render to the external walls.
+Notes There are areas of loose and defective roughcast to the external walls.

-Windows, external doors and joinery

-Repair category 2

-Notes The windows and doors are of an older style, and are affected by age related weathering and wear and tear.
-Consideration may be given to their replacement.
-Windows were not all fully opened or tested, and it should be appreciated that some defects my only be evident during certain weather conditions.
+Windows, external doors and joinery Repair category 2 Notes One of the double glazed units to the kitchen window is cracked at the corner and has failed.
+Otherwise, within the limitations of the inspection, no significant defects were noted. the windows were not all fully opened or tested, and it should be appreciated that some defects may only be evident during certain weather conditions.

-External decoration S
+External decorations

 Repair category 1

 Notes Paint finished external surfaces will require redecoration on a regular basis.

 Conservatories/porches

 Repair category N/A

-Notes
+Notes Not applicable.